Robinia pseudoacacia: Taxonomy

 The black locust is a plant from the subfamily of Faboideae in the family of legumes (Fabaceae) and is a relative of the pea and bean.

 The black locust is commonly referred to as "false acacia" after its species name "pseudoacacia", although it is not particularly closely related to the acacia, which belongs to the mimosa subfamily (Mimosoideae).
 Both species are similar in the form of their feathered leaves and thorns, but the flower shapes are very different.
 Confusion between species of both genera is almost impossible in higher latitudes, since acacias are native to subtropical and tropical areas and do not thrive in the cooler climates favoured by the black locust.

 History and naming

 The tree was identified in 1607 at Jamestown by British colonists, who used the timber to build houses.
 The tree was named for its resemblance to Ceratonia siliqua, known as the "Old World Locust".
-Jesuit missionaries apparently fancied that this was the tree that supported St. John in the wilderness, but it is native only to North America.
+Jesuit missionaries apparently fancied that this was the tree that supported St. John in the wilderness, despite its being native to North America.

 It was introduced into Britain in 1636.

 Robinia is a native North American genus, but traces of it are found in the Eocene and Miocene rocks of Europe.